South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Arkansas State Stats and Trends

-- In Arkansas State's seven games this year, it has three wins against the spread.

-- This season, the Red Wolves have two against the spread wins in four games as an underdog of 9 points or more.

-- Arkansas State's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Arkansas State's games this season have hit the over three times in six opportunities (50%).

-- Arkansas State is 3-1 against the spread and 1-4 overall in games when it puts up more than 22.1 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team notches more than 22.1 points.

-- In games that Arkansas State churns out over 335.3 yards, the team is 3-1 against the spread and 1-4 overall.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team totals over 335.3 yards.

-- The Red Wolves have 11 giveaways this season, while the Jaguars have 13 takeaways .
+- The Red Wolves have turned the ball over 11 times, two fewer times than the Jaguars have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.